 The Parenting Support Initiative (PSI) is a collaborative partnership between the Katharine Howard Foundation and the Community Foundation for Ireland.
 This is a three year (2013-2016) strategic grants programme with a focus on children from birth to 3 years and their parents, with a particular emphasis on supporting parents in their parenting role.
 PSI aims to support a number of projects in socio economically disadvantaged areas or specifically disadvantaged target groups engaged in collaborative approaches to working with parents of children from birth to 3 years.

-Below is a map listing the 15* Core Funded Projects and the 43 Once-Off Funded Projects under the PSI.
+Below is a map listing the 15* Core Funded Projects under the PSI.

 *Longford Community Resource Ltd. finished up as part of the PSI in 2015.